KhronosGroup/glTF/specification/2.0/README.md

 ### Double Sided

 The `doubleSided` property specifies whether the material is double sided.
 When this value is false, back-face culling is enabled.
 When this value is true, back-face culling is disabled and double sided lighting is enabled.
 The back-face must have its normals reversed before the lighting equation is evaluated.

+### Default Material

+The default material, used when a mesh does not specify a material, is defined to be a material with no properties specified.
+All the default values of [`material`](#reference-material) apply.
+Note that this material does not emit light and will be black unless some lighting is present in the scene.

 ## Cameras